The Complete Guide To Oregon Payroll Taxes

 In this example, the employer is responsible for withholding $2.40 from the employee’s paycheck.

 If you are running payroll using the DIY method, you’ll need to calculate each tax individually for all your business’s employees.
 It’s a tedious and time-consuming process that can be more efficiently handled using payroll software.
-If you’re interested in adopting payroll software for your business, check out our guide to the best payroll software for small businesses.

 At this stage, you should know your payroll tax liabilities, including how much you are expected to pay as an employer and how much you need to withhold from each of your employees’ paychecks.